 The mobility consortium coordinator may organise activities themselves (same as any organisation with an individual accreditation), and in addition they can provide mobility opportunities to other member organisations in their consortium.
 An Erasmus accreditation is not required for consortium members.

-For further details, please see the rules for accredited mobility projects.
+For eligibility criteria applying to consortium members and further details, please see the section on accredited mobility projects.

-Any organisation active in education and training may participate as a supporting organisation to an accredited beneficiary.
-The role and obligations of supporting organisations must be formally defined between them and the accredited organisation (including in cases when the supporting organisation is simultaneously a member of the mobility consortium led by the beneficiary that is being supported).
+Any organisation active in education and training can become a supporting organisation.
+The role and obligations of supporting organisations must be formally defined between them and the accredited organisation.
+The supporting organisation acts under the supervision of the accredited organisation, who remains ultimately responsible for the results and quality of implemented activities.
 All contributions of supporting organisations must comply with the Erasmus quality standards.

 Applicants must have sufficient operational and professional capacity to implement the proposed Erasmus Plan, including at least two years of relevant experience in the field of the application and, in case of mobility consortium coordinator, appropriate capacity to coordinate the consortium.

-Please read Part C of this Guide to find out more information about the general operational capacity criteria and these specific requirements for accreditation applicants
+Please read Part C of this Guide for more information about the general operational capacity criteria and these specific requirements for accreditation applicants

 At the same time, the applicants are allowed and encouraged to seek policy advice from relevant education authorities and experts, or to exchange good practices with organisations similar to theirs that have more experience in Erasmus+.
 Applicants for a mobility consortium coordinator may consult potential consortium members when drafting their application.
 Applicants can support their application with strategic documents relevant for their Erasmus Plan, such as an internationalisation strategy or a strategy developed by their supervising or coordinating bodies.